"

 Illustration of different types of notes, including the whole note, half notes, quarter note, eighth note, and sixteenth note.

-• Stems can point up or down.
+• Stems can point either up or down.
 This applies to all note values with stems.

-• Sixteenth note: Filled notehead + stem + two flags
+• Sixteenth note: A filled notehead with a stem and two flags.

-In Example 1.2.2, the whole note has the longest duration while the sixteenth note has the shortest duration.
-Each note value is proportionately related to one another.
-Understanding basic math and fractions is helpful to understand how note values are related.
+In Example 1.2.2, the whole note has the longest duration, while the sixteenth note has the shortest.
+Each note value is proportionally related to the others.
+Knowing basic math and fractions helps you understand how note values are connected.

 Example 1.2.3.
 Note values